Ajyal (youth movement): Ideology

-The Movement bases its pedagogy on the belied in humanity, and uses informal educational methods to spread its ideas.
+The Movement bases its pedagogy on the belief in humanity, and uses informal educational methods to spread its ideas.
 The Movement sees education as a means of social mobility, and a main way for personal development and the development of the Arab society in Israel.

-The Movement choses its ways of struggle in accordance with the needs of the society within which it exist, and its purpose is to develop a leadership to fight for social justice in Israel.
+The Movement chooses its ways of struggle in accordance with the needs of the society within which it exist, and its purpose is to develop a leadership to fight for social justice in Israel.
 Since the 2023 Hamas-led attack on Israel, Ajyal has create emergency aid in War struck communities in the Unrecognized Bedouin villages in Israel, and in the village of Arab al-Aramshe.
 The Movement also has 3 leadership institutions, which work as a "gap year" program for academic and social orientation for young Arab Israelis.

 In 2010 the Movement participated in the HaShomer HaTzair's 17th National Conference (he), where Ajyal was re-introduced as HaShomer HaTzair's main partner with which a basis of dialogue between the Jewish and Arab in Israel will be created.
+The organization collaborates with Tzedek Centers, to foster dialogue and joint action on shared civil interests.